mpdesantis/bimsim/sample-results/README.md

     * Variation 2: Occupancy sensors enabled

 ## Experiment Simulation Visualizations
-The section below presents a summary of simulation visualizations for each experiment listed above.
-For complete experimental files, please see the dedicated subdirectories.
+The section below presents a summary of simulation visualizations for each experimental example listed above.
+For each example's complete files, please see the dedicated subdirectories.

 ### Cell Legend
 The following simulization visualizations use the following color scheme to represent cell states: